 Vice President, Policy and Strategy

-Alexander, as Vice President for Policy and Strategy, drives AIIB’s strategic direction, including its sectoral and country priorities, investment strategy and programming, and operating budget.
+Sir Danny Alexander is Vice President for Policy and Strategy.
+He drives AIIB’s strategic direction, including its sectoral and country priorities, investment strategy and programming, and operating budget.
 He oversees AIIB’s environmental and social policies, other operational policies and their implementation.
-Previously, Alexander served as AIIB’s Vice President and Corporate Secretary when he first joined the Bank in February 2016.
+Previously, he served as AIIB’s Vice President and Corporate Secretary when he first joined the Bank in February 2016.
 Before this, he was Chief Secretary to the Treasury of the United Kingdom and was one of the leaders of UK’s coalition government between 2010 and 2015.
 He holds a BA in philosophy, politics and economics from the University of Oxford and is an honorary fellow of St Anne’s College, Oxford.
 He was knighted in 2015.
 Alexander is from the United Kingdom.

 Konstantin Limitovskiy